It take a village to raise a child. When parents and teachers work as partners, children do better in school and at home.

 When it comes to supporting children and their learning, communication with their teacher is key.
 The parent-teacher interview is a great opportunity for educators and parents/guardians to better understand their child's/student's strengths, needs and next steps for support and growth.

 Parents and guardians often ask us what questions they should be asking at parent-teacher interviews.
 Rightfully so, education has changed over the years and families are often unfamiliar with updated curriculum, modern pedagogies and technologies, school supports and the current culture of their child's social experiences.
-To help parents and as well, foster a relationship of collaboration with their child's teacher, here are 5 common question often asked by parents at parent-teacher interviews:
+To help parents and as well, foster a relationship of collaboration with their child's teacher, here are 5 common questions often asked by parents at parent-teacher interviews:

 1. What are my child's strengths and areas for improvement?
 Asking this question can help parents gain a better understanding of their child's academic and social skills, and can help identify areas where the child may need additional support or guidance.